Impactful Research

 Learn More

 The College of Education and Health Professions is uniquely poised to promote collaboration across its education and health programs to maximize learning and health in schools.
 Improving education and health outcomes among children and youth leads to longer and healthier lives, higher educational attainment and lifetime earnings, and, ultimately, stronger communities and economies.
-The Association for Supervision and Curriculum Development (ASCD) and Centers for Disease Control and Prevention (CDC) developed the Whole School, Whole Community, Whole Child (WSCC) Model as a framework for aligning education and health to improve children’s cognitive, physical, mental, and behavioral outcomes.
+The Association for Supervision and Curriculum Development (ASCD) and Centers for Disease Control and Prevention (CDC) developed the Whole School, Whole Community, Whole Child (WSCC) Model (PDF) as a framework for aligning education and health to improve children’s cognitive, physical, mental, and behavioral outcomes.
 The college’s unique structure presents an opportunity to strengthen collaboration across its diverse programs and lead innovation in improving education and health outcomes among children.

 • Jennifer Cowhy (Ph.D.
 Northwestern University), assistant professor of educational leadership